Blessing336/WakaMart_Supply_Chain_Shrinkage_Analysis/README.md

 <br/>

-### 1.3 ...Because shrinkage now reverses profits.
-Some products, like Sorghum and Abakaliki Rice, have flipped into negative margin territory.
-For every ₦1 in expected profit, we lose ₦1.16
+### 1.3 As a result, some products like Sorghum and Abakaliki Rice now reverse profits because of shrinkage since they have flipped into the negative margin territory (for every ₦1 in expected profit, we lost ₦1.16)

         WITH shrinkage_to_profit AS(
         SELECT